encode-club-solidity-bootcamp-team-3/week-4-weekend-project/README.md

 5. The frontend also queries balance, token and token Balance:
 <img width="936" alt="Captura de pantalla 2023-08-21 a las 2 33 33" src="https://github.com/encode-club-solidity-bootcamp-team-3/week-4-weekend-project/assets/34830607/a27bce7b-c058-4367-90a5-24b91caeee1c">

+### Explanation

+API

+- Added selfDelegate DTO for self delegation following a similar structure as for mintTokens DTO.

+- App Service:

+Saved tokenized ballot json file inside assets folder and imported.
+Created two contracts const, one for the token and one for tokenized ballot.
+Created self delegate and mint functionallity which will be used as post.

+- App Controller:

+Imported DTO
+Created Mint Token post
+Created Self Delegate post
+Created Proposals post (although at this moment it is not working as expected).

+DAPP

+Modified a few things in the css file for the frontend.

+Created mintToken button, delegate vote and vote button, calling API.

+Changed layout to connect to Sepolis.

+They are supposed to return tx hash and, although they do trigger the transaction and it goes through, only for self delegation shows the transaction hash.